 From GERT8000-TW5 issue 10 To GERT8000-TW5 issue 11 Way forward Comments Objective 15.
-Hot axle boxes and activation of lineside hot axle box detectors.15.6 Starting a journey 15.
-Hot axle boxes and activation of lineside hot axle box detectors.15.6 Starting a journey No change 1 15.
-Hot axle boxes and activation of lineside hot axle box detectors.15.7 Activation of a built-in hot axle box detector 15.
-Hot axle boxes and activation of lineside hot axle box detectors.15.7 Activation of a built-in hot axle box detector Revised Revision of instructions to incorporate when a defect is found during a journey.
+Hot axle boxes and activation of lineside hot axle box detectors.
+15.6 Starting a journey.
+15. Hot axle boxes and activation of lineside hot axle box detectors.
+15.6 Starting a journey.
+No change 1 15.
+Hot axle boxes and activation of lineside hot axle box detectors.
+15.7 Activation of a built-in hot axle box detector 15.
+Hot axle boxes and activation of lineside hot axle box detectors.
+15.7 Activation of a built-in hot axle box detector Revised Revision of instructions to incorporate when a defect is found during a journey.
 1 NA 15.
 Hot axle boxes and activation of lineside hot axle box detectors.15.8 No evidence of a built-in hot axle box detector overheating New New subtopic to complement 15.7 by providing instructions in case of false activation.
 1 17.
 On-train data recorder (OTDR).
 17.1 Starting a journey 17.
-On-train data recorder (OTDR).
-17.1 Starting a journey Revised Rule updated to only mention OTDRs that record activity in driver cab, as other OTDRs present would not comply with OPE NTSN requirements.
+On-train data recorder (OTDR).17.1 Starting a journey from a maintenance depot Revised Rule updated to only mention OTDRs that record activity in driver cab, as other OTDRs present would not comply with OPE NTSN requirements.
+Separation of requirements from 'starting a journey' to 'starting a journey from a maintenance depot' and 'from other than a maintenance depot'.
 2 17.
 On-train data recorder (OTDR).
 17.2 During a journey 17.
-On-train data recorder (OTDR).
-17.2 During a journey Revised Rule updated to differentiate between 'from maintenance depot' and 'other than a maintenance depot or during a journey'.
-2 19.
-Sanding equipment to assist train braking.19.1 Starting a journey from a maintenance depot 19.
-Sanding equipment to assist train braking.19.1 Starting a journey from a maintenance depot Revised Rule revised to incorporate seeking instructions from the operator's control in case of failure in order to cater for trains where more than one set of sanders is present.
+On-train data recorder (OTDR).17.2 Starting a journey from somewhere other than a maintenance depot or during a journey Revised Rule updated to differentiate between 'from maintenance depot' and 'other than a maintenance depot or during a journey'.
+Requirements relevant to 'starting a journey from other than a maintenance depot' added to existing requirements to 'during a journey', as they are the same.
 2